 The average investor only attains a return of 2.6% over periods of 10 years or more.
 Using a systematic approach, the ETFOptimize strategies achieve an average annual return of 26.79%.
 Source: Dalbar, Inc.

 Furthermore, when markets get turbulent and the the speed of change quickens to an exasperating level, Discretionary Investors must grapple with fast-paced, limited information to make subjective and often risky decisions that often go wrong.
 Evidence of this is demonstrated by the long-term, average performance of discretionary investors.
 According to MorningStar, while the S&P 500 index has an average, long-term real annual return of 6.96% (including dividends), the average individual investor only achieves a long-term return of 2.6% – 63% less than an effort-free, buy-and-hold approach using the S&P 500 ETF!

 This is the reason why so many are turning to passive ETF investing as their approach of choice for long-term savings goals.
-However, in this article will show you that by adding just a bit of activity to passive investing – with just 3-4 trades a year, – you can quadruple your annual return.
-In fact, we have a separate article that shows how an 'average investor' can attain an estate of $463 million upon retirement.
+However, in this article will show you that by adding just a bit of activity to passive investing – with just 3-4 trades a year, – its possible for an investor to triple or even quadruple the average annual return of about 7%.

 The Beneficial Impact of Technology on Investing